truflation/tsn-sdk/docs/api-reference/api-reference.md

 # API Reference

 The Truflation Stream Network (TSN) SDK offers a comprehensive set of APIs for interacting with the TSN, allowing developers to create, manage, and consume data streams.
-This document provides detailed descriptions of all available methods in the SDK, along with example usages.
+This document provides detailed descriptions of all available methods in the SDK, along with examples of their usage.

 ## Interfaces
 - [Client](client.md)
 - [Primitive Stream](primitive-stream.md)
 - [Composed Stream](composed-stream.md)

-Other utilities can be found in the [util](util.md) documentation.
+Other utilities are in the [util](util.md) documentation.

 ## Example Usage